ttimpe/homebridge-midea/README.md

 ## Configuration

-Add this to the accessories array in your config.json:
+Add this to the platforms array in your config.json:

 	{
 	    "platform": "midea",
 	    "user": "MIDEA_ACCOUNT_EMAIL",
 	    "password": "MIDEA_PASSWORD",
-	    "name": "NAME",
 	    "interval": 1,
+	    "devices": {
+	    	"ID_OF_DEVICE": {
 	    		"supportedSwingMode": "Vertical",
-        "fanOnlyMode": true,
-        "fanOnlyModeName": "Lüftermodus",
-        "temperatureSteps": 1,
+				"temperatureSteps": 1
-        "model": "comfee",
-        "id": "12345"
 	    	}
+	    }
+	}

-## Optional Configuration Values
+## Optional per-device Configuration Values

+To set specific per-device values, be sure to first look into the Home app to find your deviceId and use it as the key in the ```devices``` object

 ### supportedSwingMode

 "Off", "Vertical", "Horizontal", "Both"
 You have to select which type your device supports

-### fanOnlyMode

-If your device support "Fan only mode" you can set it to "true", default is "false".
-Because homekit does not support this, we did a workaround.
-A additional fan device is available you can activate.

-### fanOnlyModeName

-Name of the Homekit Device for the Fan only mode.
-Default name is "Fan only mode".

 ### temperatureSteps

 Temperature steps that the device supports.
 Default is 0.5

-### model & id

-Information that you can find in the homekit accessory

 ## Usage